basitaliyousafzai/ProManagementSystem/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BASIT ALI License - see the [LICENSE](LICENSE) file for details.

 ## Support
 For support, email support@promanagementsystem.com or create an issue in the repository.